abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 ## Creating a new ABP Solution

-To demonstrate the usage of .NET Aspire with ABP framework, I've created an ABP solution.
+To demonstrate the usage of .NET Aspire with the ABP framework, I've created an ABP solution.
 If you want to create the same solution from scratch, follow the steps below:

 Install the ABP CLI if you haven't installed it before: